Saving energy in the home with a helpful hand from technology

 3) You may want to consider making some changes to your home – albeit some minor ones.
 By installing your own solar panels you can help reduce your home’s carbon footprint and lower your energy bills to boot.
 You should also investigate properly insulating your home to increase efficiency.
-Don’t forget to inform your insurer if you are making changes in the home though, many insurers are like Castle Cover home insurance in the UK and will require you to tell them of changes as part of your agreement.
+Don’t forget to inform your insurer if you are making changes in the home though, many insurers will require you to tell them of changes as part of your agreement.

 4) Upgrading your appliances and heating system may be a short term financial pain, but it could lead to serious financial gain.
 Look out for energy saving boilers, washing machines, air conditions, dryers and fridges that can substantially reduce your energy costs.
 According to official figures, heating and cooling accounts for 56 per cent of the energy used in the typical US home, so increasing your appliance efficiency can go a long way towards making your home greener.

 Tags: air conditions, carbon footprint, don't waste energy, dryers, energy saving applainces, energy saving boilers, green practices, green products, heating system, home appliances, home energy savings, home insurance, increase efficiency, insurance, keep energy costs down, making your home greener, saving energy, thermal window blinds, washing machines

 5 Easy Ways to Turn Your Home Green